Parkhill Complaints Procedures

 We hope that most problems can be easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible- ideally, within a matter of days or few weeks.

-Melissa will ensure that your concerns are dealt with promptly.
+Demi will ensure that your concerns are dealt with promptly.
 It will be a great help if you are specific with your complaint.

 What shall we do?